parallelworks/multihost_singularity_mpi/multihost_mpi_docker_to_singularity.md

 cd cyclone
 ```

 4. **Configure Decomposition Parameters**: Edit the `system/decomposeParDict` file to set the `numberOfSubdomains` and `simpleCoeffs` parameters.
 These parameters define how the mesh will be divided among MPI processes.
-Make sure that `numberOfSubdomains` is smaller than the number of cores in the controller node and matches the multiplication of the coefficients in the `simpleCoeffs` parameter.
+Make sure that `numberOfSubdomains` is not larger than the number of cores in the controller node and matches the multiplication of the coefficients in the `simpleCoeffs` parameter.

 Here's an example for a controller node with 4 cores where the mesh is divided into 4 subdomains: